Furkan-izgi/Student-and-Teacher-Database-Application/README.md

 • The program gives some information about students and teachers from the database.
 (Name, Surname, School ID, Lecture)

 • When you start the program and select any option the application automatically creates your database.

+• The application has the features of adding, deleting, viewing, updating data.